-In the future we will be Google, and Google will be us--the online giant will make us better humans.
-That's according to soon-to-be ex-CEO Eric Schmidt speaking today at DLD 11 conference in Germany.
+In the future we will be Google, and Google will be us–the online giant will make us better humans.
+That’s according to soon-to-be ex-CEO Eric Schmidt speaking today at DLD 11 conference

 So far so good, but then came the most fascinating bit of the whole speech.
 Computers, Schmidt thinks, can, when used ubiquitously and interactively and with cloud-like access to remote supercomputer powers can give us “senses” we didn’t know were possible.
 “Think of it as augmented humanity” he suggested.